 About the artist

-His work has been shown at venues including the University of Michigan Museum of Art, the Wadsworth Atheneum Museum of Art (Hartford, Conn.), the High Museum (Atlanta, Ga.), the Elmhurst Museum (Elmhurst, Ill.), the Mobile Museum of Art (Mobile, Ala.), Trinity Museum at Trinity Church, Wall Street (New York), the International Museum of Surgical Science (Chicago) and most recently at the Visual Arts Center of New Jersey (Summit, N.J.) and the Everhart Museum (Scranton, Penn.).
-Eagles will be having solo exhibitions at The Mutter Museum (Philadelphia, Penn.) and The Everson Museum of Art (Syracuse, N.Y.) in September 2013.
+His work has been shown at venues including the University of Michigan Museum of Art, the Wadsworth Atheneum Museum of Art (Hartford, Conn.), the High Museum (Atlanta, Ga.), the Elmhurst Museum (Elmhurst, Ill.), the Mobile Museum of Art (Mobile, Ala.), Trinity Museum at Trinity Church, Wall Street (New York, N.Y.) and most recently at the International Museum of Surgical Science (Chicago, Ill.).
+Simultaneous with BLOOD / SPIRIT at MOCRA, Eagles will have exhibitions at the Visual Arts Center of New Jersey (Summit, N.J.) and the Everhart Museum (Scranton, Pa.).

-Saint Louis University's Museum of Contemporary Religious Art (MOCRA) is the world's first interfaith museum of contemporary religious and spiritual art.
+The Museum of Contemporary Religious Art (MOCRA) is the world's first interfaith museum of contemporary religious and spiritual art.
 Officially opened in 1993, MOCRA is dedicated to the ongoing dialogue between contemporary artists and the world's faith traditions.
-Located in a spacious chapel that was used for over 35 years by Jesuits studying philosophy at Saint Louis University, MOCRA offers a unique, meditative setting for the display of its permanent collection and changing exhibitions.
+Located in a spacious chapel that was used for more than 35 years by Jesuits studying philosophy at Saint Louis University, MOCRA offers a unique, meditative setting for the display of its permanent collection and changing exhibitions.
 MOCRA's exhibitions demonstrate the range of contemporary religious and spiritual artistic expression, presenting the work of artists of regional, national and international stature.